Elizabeth: Balancing work, study and family

 My first "real job" after school was in a law firm and I loved the atmosphere, lodging documents at the court houses and the various processes and frameworks.
-Last year I found out about CDU’s Diploma of Laws and thought I could give it a try.
+When I found out about CDU’s Diploma of Laws and I thought I'd give it a try.
 The shorter time frame to complete the degree appealed to me.

 Sometimes, when I am studying, my girls get dragged into my thought process and learn a little bit about law as well.
 My daughters are my biggest fan club and it is lovely to share this experience with them.

 Finding time (and perspective)

 Being an online student allows me some flexibility.